 There are many short and long-term Xanax side effects that can occur with the extended use of this drug.
 The list below covers a few common side effects associated with Xanax use:

-Of course, sedative drugs, such as Xanax, tend to make a person incredibly sleepy.
+- Extreme Lethargy: Of course, sedative drugs, such as Xanax tend to make a person incredibly sleepy.
 A person abusing Xanax may sleep for long periods of time.
 They may also remain very groggy when they’re awake.

 What are Common Xanax Addiction Signs?

-Those suffering from a Xanax addiction may also engage in doctor shopping.
+- Doctor Shopping: Those suffering from Xanax addiction may also engage in doctor shopping.
 This refers to the act of obtaining a professional relationship with several different doctors so that they don’t run out of medication.

 Keep in mind, addiction can affect people in different ways.
 However, detecting any of the above Xanax addiction signs can signify that it’s time to seek professional help.

 You don’t need to allow addiction to determine your future success.
 You can overcome addiction with the help of a skilled rehab center.
+We offer a variety of therapies, treatments, and detoxification services that can help you make lasting changes in your life.
 Contact Tides Edge Detox Center at 866.723.3127 to discover how we can get you on the road to recovery.